It’s a fact that not a lot of people spend a lot of time thinking about their gums.

 It’s pretty easy to tell if your gums are in good health.
 If it looks pink and firm, then there’s a very good chance that your smile is in great shape.
 It should also have a stippled surface and a nicely fitted contour around each tooth.

 What kind of gum diseases should you be on the lookout for?
-There are two general types of this health concern.
-The first one is gingivitis.
+The most serious one is gingivitis.

 It’s best described as the inflammation of the gums and is considered as a mild condition.
 It doesn’t even cause pain but it can make your gums bleed easily.